fresk/dca/data/README.md

+I'm confused about the differences between following datasets:
+ - National Register Districts
+ - National Register Buildings <-- ( I think this is the one listed as "National Registry of Historic Sites" below)
+ - Local Landmarks
+ - Historic Sites  <-- have this, pretty sparse but OK
+ - National Historic Landmarks

-National Registry of Historic Sites
+National Registry of Historic Sites **
 ===========================
 * received as spreadshseet
 * status:  fully parsed, geocoded, imported ~ 2200 entries